maddydou/SE/README.txt

 		F3: Validates that each team has at least one player and then moves to the play action screen.
 		F12: Clears all player input fields.
 		F7: Quits the game interface.
 		F8: Prompts the user for a network PIN to change the Network Settings.
-PIN is defined in /network_pin.txt
+PIN is defined in /network_pin.txt (default value is 2424)

 	Play Action Screen:
 		Opens as a new window when F3 is pressed (provided that both teams have at least one player).